 It’s About the Health of Your Practice

-The LLM specialization in Health Policy and Law is designed to meet the needs of lawyers working in the area of health policy and law who are looking to enhance their practical skills and substantive knowledge as well as lawyers aiming to enter the field.
+The LLM concentration in Health Policy and Law is designed to meet the needs of lawyers working in the area of health policy and law who are looking to enhance their practical skills and substantive knowledge as well as lawyers aiming to enter the field.
 With the implementation of the US Affordable Care Act and the proliferation of global health challenges and increasingly complex issues of bioethics, this is a dynamic and ever-expanding field of legal practice.

 This in-depth program helps prepare lawyers who aim to work with health care providers and insurers, government regulatory agencies, firms handling pharmaceutical products liability and toxic tort cases, and NGOs and community-based organizations in the United States and abroad, among others.

 In addition to enrolling in the wide range of health law-related courses offered by the School of Law, LLM students may benefit from the university’s interdisciplinary expertise by taking relevant courses in the Bouvé College of Health Sciences, the D’Amore-McKim School of Business, and the College of Social Sciences and Humanities.
 LLM candidates are also encouraged to participate in events and activities sponsored by Northeastern’s Program on Health Policy and Law.